alifiroozi80/CKA/CKA/README.md

 2) pods on `same Node` can `Communicate` with `that IP address`
 3) pods on different Node can `Communicate` with `that IP address without NAT`(Network Address Translation)

-- [x] k8s doesnt care about the exact IP address
+- [ ] k8s doesn't care about the exact IP address

 ### Network Plugins

-* Many networking solutions, which implement this module
+Many networking solutions, which implement this module

 1) [flannel](https://github.com/flannel-io/flannel)
 2) [waveworks](https://www.weave.works/)